The Facts of Childhood Apraxia of Speech (CAS)

-“My child isn’t talking, but his/her friends speak in full sentences!
-What do I do?
+“My child isn’t talking but his/her friends are talking in sentences now.
+What should I do?”

 This is a common statement early intervention Speech-Language Pathologists (SLPs) hear frequently.
 If your child is not talking, this can be a sign of a speech and language delay.
 As early intervention SLPs, we treat a variety of communication deficits.
 So if you have any concerns, I encourage you to speak to a professional.